Iswarya-S26/codsoft-landingPage/README.md

 # Landing Page for Travel Agency 🌍✈️

-A fuly responsive and modern travel agency landing page showcasing the beauty of Kerala, India.
+A fully responsive and modern travel agency landing page showcasing the beauty of Kerala, India.
 This project demonstrates the use of HTML, CSS, and JavaScript is build an engaging and user-friendly website.

 ## 🌟 Features